-The deferred tax assets and liabilities above have been recognised in the Santander UK group on the basis that sufficient future taxable profits are forecast within the foreseeable future, in excess of the profits arising from the reversal of existing taxable temporary differences, to allow for the utilisation of the assets as they reverse.
+The deferred tax assets and liabilities above have been recognised in both the Company and the Santander UK group on the basis that sufficient future taxable profits are forecast within the foreseeable future, in excess of the profits arising from the reversal of existing taxable temporary differences, to allow for the utilisation of the assets as they reverse.
 Based on the conditions at the balance sheet date, management determined that a reasonably possible change in any of the key assumptions underlying the estimated future taxable profits in the Santander UK group's three-year plan (described in Note 20) would not cause a reduction in the deferred tax assets recognised.
-At 31 December 2020, the Santander UK group had a recognised deferred tax asset in respect of UK capital losses carried forward of £12m (2019: £11m) included within tax losses carried forward.
-There are no unrecognised deferred tax assets on capital losses carried forward (2019: £11il).
+At 31 December 2020, both the Santander UK group and the Company had a recognised deferred tax asset in respect of UK capital losses carried forward of £12m (2019: £11m) included within tax losses carried forward.
+There are no unrecognised deferred tax assets on capital losses carried forward (2019: £nil).